-In the autumn 2019 we will start a new collaboration with Helsinki-based oboist Saku Mattila in the framework of the Artex programme.
+In the beginning of 2020 we started a new collaboration with Helsinki-based oboist Saku Mattila in the framework of the Artex programme.
 This collaboration consists in:

 - a series of concerts with Sampo